alQemist/EAGIR/index.md

-# Enterprise Architecture and Governance Application Not Included
+### Enterprise Architecture and Governance Application Not Included
 Ben Marchbanks
 ![Image](/docs/assets/img/eag.png)

-Only the code and sample data used to generate the visualizations are provided here under GNU General Public License v3.0.
+Only the code and sample data used to generate the visualizations are provided here under [GNU General Public License v3.0](/docs/assets/license.txt)).

 ### This Visualization Repository built using [d3.js](https://d3js.org) Javascript library.